Deploy a security partner provider

 The VPN gateway deployment can take more than 30 minutes.

-To verify that the hub has been created, navigate to Azure Firewall Manager->Secured Hubs.
-Select the hub->Overview page to show the partner name and the status as Security Connection Pending.
+To verify that the hub has been created, navigate to Azure Firewall Manager->Overview->View secured virtual hubs.
+You see the security partner provider name and the security partner status as Security Connection Pending.

 Once the hub is created and the security partner is set up, continue on to connect the security provider to the hub.